JonathanBanerjee/JonathanBanerjee/README.md

 ## Hi, I'm Jonathan, a DevOps engineer and software developer based in London.
+## I currently work as a Business IT Administrator for Seedrs.

 - 💻 I am passionate about building scalable and reliable applications.
 - 🌎 I am an AWS Cloud and BCS Certified Practitioner.